jackmeagher/iqms/README.md

 Whenever any of the model files are modified, the database must be dropped and re-created, and the server must be restarted.
 Otherwise, the changes will not take place and errors can occur.

-###Config:
+####Configuration:

-The config.json should be placed in the config folder of the root of the project
+A config.json should be created and placed in the config folder of the root of the project. default.config.json is a template of the properties needed for the config.json file.

 <table>
   <tr>